tehcyx/lic/README.md

 Make sure to run `go get` to install missing dependencies and then just run `make` to get an executable into the /bin/ folder.

 ## Contribute
 This tool should support multiple languages.
 Currently I'm working on golang.
 Feel free to chip in there or contribute a new language set (I'd be happy to see Java, JavaScript/Typescript).
+Tests are rare so far, so there's definitely more needed.

 The goal of this tool for me to get a reliable list of used software components on any sources I throw at it, to be able to check licenses against whatever licenses I want to use/don't want to use.

 The implementation will most likely change over time and is as of now a moving spec.
 The report might need to have more information to it than I currently foresee.